Echizen, Fukui (town): Climate

-Echizen has a humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Echizen has a humid climate (Cfa per the Köppen climate classification system) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Echizen is 14.3 °C. The average annual rainfall is 2398 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.9 °C, and lowest in January, at around 3.7 °C. Parts of the town are located within the extremely heavy snowfall area of Japan.

 Demographics

-Per Japanese census data, the population of Echizen was relatively stable throughout the late 20th century but has declined in the 21st.
+Per Japanese census data, the population of Echizen was relatively stable throughout the late 20th century but has declined in the 21st century.

 History

 Echizen is part of ancient Echizen Province.
 During the Edo period, the area was mostly part of the holdings of Fukui Domain under the Tokugawa shogunate.
 Following the Meiji Restoration, and the establishment of the modern municipalities it was organised into part of Nyū District in Fukui Prefecture.
 The villages of Shirosaki and Shikaura were founded on April 1, 1889.
 Shikaura was raised to town status on August 1, 1946.
-The town of Echizen was formed on March 1, 1955 by the merger of Shikaura and Shirosaki.
-On February 1, 2005 the towns of Asahi and Ota, and the village of Miyazaki, all from Nyū District, were merged into Echizen.
+The town of Echizen was formed on March 1, 1955, by the merger of Shikaura and Shirosaki.
+On February 1, 2005, the towns of Asahi and Ota, and the village of Miyazaki, all from Nyū District, were merged into Echizen.

+Government

+Echizen has a mayor-council form of government with a directly elected mayor and a unicameral town legislature of 14 members.
+Echizen contributes one member to the Fukui Prefectural Assembly.
+In terms of national politics, the town is part of the Fukui 1st district of the lower house of the Diet of Japan.

 Economy

-The economy of Echizen town is mixed, with commercial fishing and agriculture prominent.
+Echizen town has long been known as a production center for Echizen ware pottery, and numerous kilns are located within the town.
+The economy of modern Echizen town is mixed, with commercial fishing and agriculture prominent.
 Echizen is known for its production of high quality crab, rice, pottery, and daffodils.
+Asahi Southern Industrial Park has been developed in the former Asahi district.